irinatu17/MyCookBook/README.md

 # [My CookBook](https://mycookbook-project.herokuapp.com/)
 "My CookBook" - Practical Python and Data-Centric Development Milestone Project.

-The main purpose of this full-stack MongoDB-backed Flask project is to create a database of recipes that allows users to create, read, update and delete (CRUD) recipes.
+The main purpose of this full-stack MongoDB-based Flask project is to create a database of recipes that allows users to create, read, update and delete (CRUD) recipes.
-"My CookBook" gives access to all recipes in the database for non-registered users, while it gives the opportunity to create an account and benifit of having convenient access to all features of the website.
+"My CookBook" gives access to all recipes in the database for non-registered users.
+At the same time it gives the opportunity to create an account and benifit from having convenient access to all features of the website.
-Registered users can add new recipes, edit and delete their own recipes, as well as edit their username and password or delete account.
+Registered users can add new recipes, edit and delete their own ones, as well as edit their username and password or delete account.

-[**"My CookBook"**](https://mycookbook-project.herokuapp.com/) is a simple way to find, create and store your recipies!
-Sign in, create your own, get inspired, cook and enjoy!
+["My CookBook"](https://mycookbook-project.herokuapp.com/) is a simple way to view, create and store your recipies!
+Sign in, get inspired, contribute, cook and enjoy!
 ---

 ## Table of Contents